 The charming city has beautiful parks and recreation spots that provide an unbeatable backdrop for a classic picnic.
 Here are five of the best picnic spots in Philadelphia with tips on how to make the most of an alfresco meal in the City of Brotherly Love.

-5 Fabulous Picnic Spots in Philadelphia
+6 Fabulous Places for a Picnic in Philadelphia

 Downtown Philadelphia stretches from river to river between the Delaware to the east and Schuylkill to the west.
 It means you’ll find gorgeous waterfront parks and views along the waterways on each side of the city center.